-Nikon D3400 versus Nikon D500
+Nikon D3400 vs D500

 The Nikon D3400 and the Nikon D500 are two digital cameras that were officially introduced, respectively, in August 2016 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3400 has a resolution of 24 megapixel, whereas the D500 provides 20.7 MP.
+The D3400 has a resolution of 24 megapixels, whereas the D500 provides 20.7 MP.